pragma-/pbot/doc/VirtualMachine.md

     crw-rw-rw- 1 root root 10, 55 May  4 13:21 /dev/vsock

 #### Reboot virtual machine

+* First ensure you set-up serial/vsock as described above!
+We are rebooting to ensure the new devices are loaded.

+Fedora:

-Once the Linux installation completes inside the virtual machine, click the `Reboot` button in the installer window.
+Once the Fedora installation completes inside the virtual machine, click the `Reboot` button in the installer window.
 Login as `root` when the virtual machine boots back up.

+Tumbleweed:

+The Tumbleweed installer will automatically reboot to a shell after the installation.
+Login as `root` and run `shutdown now -h`.
+Then run `virsh start pbot-vm`.
+(Using `shutdown now -r` to reboot will not initialize the new serial/vsock devices.)

 #### Install software
 Now we can install any software and programming languages we want to make available in the virtual machine.
-Use the `dnf search` command or your distribution's documentation to find packages.
+Use the `dnf search` or `zypper se` command or your distribution's documentation to find packages.
 I will soon make available a script to install all package necessary for all languages supported by PBot.

 To make use of VM sockets, install the `socat` package:

+Fedora:

     guest$ dnf install socat

+OpenSUSE Tumbleweed:

+    guest$ zypper in socat

 For the C programming language you will need at least these:

+Fedora:

     guest$ dnf install libubsan libasan gdb gcc clang

+OpenSUSE Tumbleweed:

+    guest$ zypper in libubsan1 libasan8 gdb gcc clang

+Install packages for other languages as desired.

 #### Install Perl
 Now we need to install Perl on the guest.
 This allows us to run the PBot VM Guest server script.

+Fedora:

     guest$ dnf install perl-interpreter perl-lib perl-IPC-Run perl-JSON-XS perl-English perl-IPC-Shareable

+OpenSUSE Tumbleweed:

+    guest$ zypper in perl-IPC-Run perl-JSON-XS make gcc guest$ cpan i IPC::Shareable

 This installs the minium packages for the Perl interpreter (note we used `perl-interpreter` instead of `perl`), as well as a few Perl modules.